DNA and the Living Lattice

 Putting the Section in Context

-Aromaticity gave the substrate framework its first foothold in chemistry: a single closed surface enclosing a single closed-loop flow, with an energy benefit measurable in the lab.
+Aromaticity is a clear picture of the substrate framework in chemistry: a single closed surface enclosing a single closed-loop flow, with an energy benefit measurable in the lab.
 The double helix extends that picture into one dimension: a column of stacked closed surfaces, helically twisted, with a counter-rotating partner column that closes the boundary at the macromolecular scale.
 The cell extends it into three: a \xi-sized domain of substrate organization within which lattice-spacing organelles ride a stiff lattice of pinned vortices, while a fleet of rotors converts substrate currents into stored chemical energy.
+Inside that domain the polar axis runs as the cell’s substrate-coherent regulatory wire — read at its terminals by [4Fe-4S] clusters, projected outward through sequence-dependent standing-wave modes, and routed to transcriptional commitment by phase-separated Mediator condensates — closing the canonical feedback loop of Cells as Nested Modons at the level of the genome.

 Life, in this picture, is not an accident of carbon chemistry that happens to occur on planets where conditions are right.
 It is the substrate’s natural tendency to organize matter into closed, counter-rotating, energetically efficient configurations, expressed at the only scales the substrate makes structurally available — atomic, molecular, helical, organelle, cellular.
 The reason DNA is shaped like that, the reason cells are sized like that, the reason mitochondria run rotors at that frequency, the reason chirality runs one direction rather than the other — all of these may turn out to be the substrate’s signature, written into living matter in the same hand as the spectrum of hydrogen.